ERi4iI/PPT/README.md

 ## Format

-These papers are intended as ***transmission** articles* for conveying novel foundational concepts to those who're hungry & ready for new perspectives on the epistemic limits of objective science.
+These papers are intended as ***transmission** articles*<br>
+for conveying novel foundational concepts<br>
+to those who're hungry & ready for new perspectives<br>
+on the epistemic limits of objective science.

-These papers are not journal articles but are intended to inspire them.
+These papers are not journal articles<br>
+but are intended to inspire them.

 ## Goal

 I am an independent researcher<br>
-without institution affiliation.
+without institutional affiliation.

 I am seeking **co-authors** interested in<br>
 transforming these papers for journal publications.